mark3labs/mcphost/README.md

 - `--system-prompt string`: system-prompt file location
 - `--debug`: Enable debug logging
 - `--max-steps int`: Maximum number of agent steps (0 for unlimited, default: 0)
-- `--message-window int`: Number of messages to keep in context (default: 40)
 - `-m, --model string`: Model to use (format: provider:model) (default "anthropic:claude-sonnet-4-20250514")
 - `-p, --prompt string`: **Run in non-interactive mode with the given prompt**
 - `--quiet`: **Suppress all output except the AI response (only works with --prompt)**